liimaa/hamk-sysadmin-docker.github.io/part0.md

 ## Installing docker-compose ##

-During the writing of these materials, both MacOS and Windows have docker-compose included in their respective Docker packages.
+During the writing of these materials, MacOS has a docker-compose included in their respective Docker package.

 Use the official documentation to find download instructions for docker-compose for the platform of your choice: